 A website should have a regular design with proper navigation tools so that it is easy to operate.
 The users will find it appealing only if they can follow the layout and get the flow of direction.
 It should come across as clean in its design and clear in its navigation.

 5. Get the User Point of View

-For any website to be user centric, you need to get to know what the user wants.
+For any website to be user-centric, you need to get to know what the user wants.
 Work on the aspects that are an instant favorite amongst the user and influence them a lot.
-Understanding the user behavior can help to build a website that is feature rich yet user friendly.
-There are various tools available that can determine the action or the trend of the usage.
+Understanding user behavior can help to build a website that is feature-rich yet user-friendly.
+There are various tools available that can determine the action or the trend of usage.

 6. The Usual Approach

 When it comes to usability, it is better to follow the conventional style.
 No need to experiment or play with various add-on features here and there.
-The users are more comfortable with the age long usual methods and trust the websites with such patterns.
-For instance, the main navigation is tabbed on the top and leads the page, the users are in ease with such set up and would like see the same in other websites as well.
+The users are more comfortable with the age-long usual methods and trust the websites with such patterns.
+For instance, the main navigation is tabbed on the top and leads the page, the users are in the ease with such setup and would like see the same in other websites as well.

 7. Go With Priority